 Kyle Pope

-Kyle preaches for the Olsen Park church of Christ in Amarillo, TX.
-He has written several books published by Truth Publications, including THINKING ABOUT AD 70: CHALLENGING REALIZED ESCHATOLOGY.
-Visit truthbooks.com. for more info.
+TX.
+He has written several books published by Truth Publications, including THINKING ABOUT AD 70: CHALLENGING REALIZED ESCHATOLOGY, Visit truthbooks.com for more info.
 The church website is olsenpark.com.
-He can be reached at kmpope@atl.net.
+He can be reached at kmpope@att.net.